Multi-Block Coordination Basics

 2. cluster_arrive(): Signals completion to other blocks (inter-block, non-blocking)

-3. cluster_wait(): Waits for all blocks to complete (inter-block, blocking)
+3. cluster_wait(): Waits for all blocks to arrive (inter-block, blocking)

 Performance characteristics: